Iron-E/winvoice-cli/README.md

 ## Configuration

-Run `clinvoice config` to edit the configuration file for this program.
-See the documentation of [`Config`](clinvoice_config::Config) for more information about the configuration file and its options.
+Run `winvoice config` to edit the configuration file for this program.
+See the documentation of [`Config`](winvoice_config::Config) for more information about the configuration file and its options.

 ## Usage

-* For basic information, run `clinvoice help` from the command line.
+* For basic information, run `winvoice help` from the command line.
-* For an in-depth guide, see the [wiki](https://github.com/Iron-E/clinvoice/wiki/Usage).
+* For an in-depth guide, see the [wiki](https://github.com/Iron-E/winvoice/wiki/Usage).

 [crates]: https://crates.io